What is a Solenoid?

 Solenoid coil resistance vs temperature

-The relationship between a solenoid temperature and solenoid resistance is a critical factor in the performance and reliability of solenoid actuators and valves.
+The relationship between solenoid temperature and solenoid resistance is a critical factor in solenoid actuators' and valves' performance and reliability.
 As the temperature of a solenoid coil increases, the resistance of the solenoid also increases.
 This relationship is primarily due to the temperature coefficient of resistance of the conductive material, typically copper, used in the coil windings.

 Resistance and temperature formula

 When a solenoid is energized, electrical energy is converted into heat due to the power dissipation in the coil, which is proportional to the square of the current (I²R).
-This self-heating effect, combined with the ambient temperature and the thermal resistance between the coil and its surroundings, leads to a rise in the coil's temperature.
+This self-heating effect, combined with the ambient temperature and the thermal resistance between the coil and its surroundings, increases the coil's temperature.

 - R(T): the resistance at temperature T